Joshua McHenry Miller

 From Cat Stevens to Stan Lee, C.S.
 Lewis to Plato, a story well told is my highest form for experiencing truth.
 It’s how I understand and communicate with God.

 Eventually I reached a point where I wanted more than to simply absorb narratives, I wanted to craft them.
-Tyrants and Traitors, is the sum total of all of my experience and development as a writer.
+Tyrants and Traitors, (and its sequel and the soon to be released Hunters and Heretics) is the sum total of all of my experience and development as a writer.

-When I’m not designing new worlds or editing until my fingers turn white, I’m an under-the-radar community developer in the south-central Madison community.
+When I’m not designing new worlds or editing until my fingers turn white, I work as a pastor outside of Austin, TX.
 I thrive while swimming, reading, and gaming (both the Catan and DOTA 2 variety).